Wedding Season Is In Full Swing – Are You Ready?

 As a dating coach, I talk a lot about mindset with my clients because our emotions are a reaction to our thoughts not the other way around.
 Your state of mind at any given time will set the tone for not just how you’re feeling in the moment but also how confident that you’re coming across to others unconsciously with your body language.

 Before you step out the door, set an intention to have a great time and enjoy yourself.
-If you’ve been single for some time going to another wedding while you remain alone can be a bummer but it’s important to remember that happiness is a choice.
+If you’ve been single for some time going to another wedding while you remain alone can be a bummer.
+But it’s important to remember that happiness is a choice.

-Beware The Open Bar
+3. Beware The Open Bar

 Sometimes if you’re feeling especially nervous to be at a big event alone, liquid courage seems like the obvious answer.
 But trust me you don’t want to wake up the next morning as the girl who was the sloppy mess.
 Watch your alcohol intake both before and during the celebrations, sometimes it’s the champagne you have before the dinner that’s the real culprit in impending disaster.
 A good rule of thumb is to drink at least one glass of water for every alcoholic beverage you have.

-Spend Time With People That Bring You Up
+4. Spend Time With People That Bring You Up

 Then tactfully change the subject by asking them an unrelated question back.
-“What’s new with you, do you have any plans for the rest of the summer?”
-Once the dancing starts look for a new table to mingle with.
-If you happen to be close to the bride you could do some preventative work and ask specifically to be seated with other singles.
+For example say: “What’s new with you, do you have any plans for the rest of the summer?”.
+Then once the dancing starts look for a new table to mingle with.
+If you happen to be close to the bride you could do some preventative planning and ask specifically to be seated with other singles.